atata-framework/atata.io/examples/wait-until-element-is-hidden-upon-page-initialization.md

 ---
 layout: article
-title: Wait Until Element Is Hidden upon Page Initialization
+title: Wait until element is hidden upon page initialization
 description: How to wait for an element to become hidden upon page initialization.
 ---